 Chinese Handcuffs

 The sketch gets this name because it resembles a little bauble I used to see handed out as a prize at carnivals.
-We used to call them Chinese handcuffs, but they may have had other names in various regions.
+We would call them Chinese handcuffs, but they may have had other names in elsewhere.
 It is an open cylindrical object, made from woven rushes.
 If you stick a finger into each end and try to pull them apart, it will squeeze the fingers, preventing them from separating.
+I still find this Sketchpad image somehow mesmerizing, but it seems not to have that same effect on everyone.
+The only comment I recall in all these years came from someone condemning the cultural appropriation in the title.
+Well, at least I got that small measure of satisfaction from it.

 Does the trace path resemble the graph of a familiar function?